JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setStorageSlotRecovery.send({ slot, value }, options)`

 Set the value for a storage slot while in recovery mode.
-This can only be called by a user assigned the `RECOVERY_ROLE`.
+This can only be called by a user assigned the colony `RECOVERY` role.

 **Input**